History of the Jews in Iraq: Early Ottoman period

 After various changes of fortune, Mesopotamia and Iraq came into the hands of the Ottoman Turks, when Sultan Suleiman the Magnificent in 1534 took Tabriz and Baghdad from the Persians, leading to an improvement in the life of the Jews.
 The Persian reconquest in 1623 during the Ottoman–Safavid War (1623–1639) led to a much worse situation, so that the re-conquest of Iraq by the Turks in 1638 included an army with a large population of Jews.
 Some sources say they made up 10% of the army.
 The day of the reconquest was even given a holiday, "Yom Nes" (day of miracle).

 This period of Mameluk rule in Iraq, under the aegis of the Ottoman Empire, united most of the future territory of Iraq into a single unit for the first time.
 As it ceased to be a warring frontier, opportunities for trade increased, especially due to the growing European presence on the ocean routes to India.
 Following this uptick in trade and security, Jewish communities began to be reestablished in Baghdad and Basra.

-This was not the revival of a community so much as the establishment of a new one.
-According to the historian Zvi Yehuda, an analysis of the tens of thousands of Iraqi Jewish family trees stored at the Babylonian Jewry Heritage Center have indicate that families of Baghdadi Jews do not possess family trees tracing their lineage prior to the end of the 17th century.
-They were migrants from smaller Mesopotamian communities and from across the Middle East.
-Yehuda calls the Jewish community that reestablished itself in Baghdad, Basra and other cities the "new Babylonian Diaspora".
+It has been suggested by historian Zvi Yehuda that this was not the revival of a community so much as the establishment of a new one which he calls the "new Babylonian Diaspora" although there were always Jews in what is now Iraq.